Human Focus offers two training courses in this lifting operation toolkit

 Loads can fall or drop due to unsafe stacking or because they are unsecured during transport.
 Incorrect attachment of lifting accessories like slings or the incorrect use of attachment equipment also contributes to serious onsite risk.
 Crane lifting is an area where the level of risk is particularly high.

 When loads are unstable or improperly managed, it can result in crushing.
 This can occur when limbs or other body parts become trapped between the load and another surface.

 The Health and Safety at Work etc. Act 1974 requires employers to perform a risk assessment of lifting operations to estimate the likelihood of accidents or incidents, along with the potential severity of these.
 Lifting risk assessments should be based on the type of lifting equipment being used and the type of load.

 The Provision and Use of Work Equipment Regulations 1998 (PUWER) place legal duties on individuals and organisations who own, operate or have control over work equipment.
-This includes stipulations such as that equipment is suitable, safe, and only used by those who have received proper training, instruction, and information on how to use it.
+This includes stipulations such as that equipment is suitable, safe, and only used by those who have received proper training like lifting operations training courses, instruction, and information on how to use it.

 The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) gives business owners and the self-employed responsibilities, so far as reasonably possible, to prevent accidents and incidents at work.